-The Front Speaker button turns Maestro's front panel speaker on and off.
+The Front Speaker button turns the radio's front panel speaker on and off.

 The Binaural Audio button controls the production of a virtual 3D spatial depth of field listening experience by shifting the phase of the recovered audio relative to one channel of the speakers or headphones.
 The effect may enhance weak signal reception.
-This effect can only be heard in headphones attached to Maestro.
+This effect can only be heard in headphones attached to the radio.